16 February 2022

 October and November are part of the shoulder season between the busy summer holidays and the vibrantly busy Christmas season.
 However, you’ll still find plenty of things to do in Berlin throughout the autumn season, you can easily enjoy your extended stay in Berlin.
 Take a look at these fabulous events and attractions:

-Day of German Unity – Every year 3rd October: A national holiday celebrating the 1990 reunification of Germany, the Day of German Unity sees all sorts of events take place throughout the capital.
+Day of German Unity – Every year 3rd October: A national holiday celebrating the 1990 reunification of Germany, the Day of German Unity sees all sorts of events take place throughout the capital, adding to the lively atmosphere of Berlin in October.
 Celebrations here are especially meaningful, given the powerful symbolism of the Berlin Wall’s fall and what that meant for Berlin culture.

-Festival of Lights - 7-16 October: The longer autumn evenings provide the perfect setting for the spectacular light and video projections that illuminate the city’s most famous sights and monuments during the festival.
+Festival of Lights - 7th-16th October: The longer autumn evenings provide the perfect setting for the spectacular light and video projections that illuminate the city’s most famous sights and monuments during the festival.
 Highlights include the Berlin Cathedral, the Bode Museum, the TV Tower, the Brandenburg Gate, and Potsdamer Platz.
+Berlin in October offers a unique charm with its crisp air and vibrant cultural scene, making it the ideal time to experience this stunning event.

-Theater der Dinge - 1-7 November: The International Festival of Contemporary Puppet and Object Theatre gives you the chance to see theatrical projects in shows, performances, and exhibitions at Schaubude Berlin.
+Theater der Dinge - 1st-7th November: The International Festival of Contemporary Puppet and Object Theatre gives you the chance to see theatrical projects in shows, performances, and exhibitions at Schaubude Berlin.

-See the view from the Reichstag: This neo-Baroque building that is home to the German Parliament is one of the city’s most famous landmarks.
-Fill in the online form at least three working days before you plan to visit and see the view from the top.
+See the view from the Reichstag: Visit the iconic Reichstag building, home to the German Parliament, for breathtaking views of Berlin.
+This neo-Baroque landmark is a symbol of the city’s history and politics.
+Be sure to fill in the online form at least three working days before your visit to experience the stunning sights from the top during autumn in Berlin.

 Although autumn in Berlin can be cold, there’s still plenty to do outdoors.
 Take a look at these suggestions: